 At first glance, enjoying lemon curd on a vegan diet might seem a challenge.
 It doesn’t have to be difficult– let’s see what substitutions we can make.

 When replacing ingredients to change a recipe into a specific diet or lifestyle, first take a close look at the role each ingredient plays.
 If we can make replacements based on the role or purpose of each element, then we have a good chance of a successful recipe transformation.

-Egg Substitution: Here, the purpose of the eggs is to help thicken the curd and to lend that rich yellow color.
-We’ll use a small amount of cornstarch in place of the eggs.
+Egg Substitution: In lemon curd recipes the purpose of the egg yolks is to help thicken the curd and to lend that rich yellow color.
+We’ll use a small amount of corn starch in place of the eggs.
 Mixing cornstarch with water is called a slurry.
 Adding the slurry to a sauce or soup helps to thicken it.

 Butter Substitution: The role of the butter in curd is to create a creamy, smooth texture.
-The perfect substitution is So Delicious® plain dairy-free yogurt alternative.
+The perfect substitution is a plain dairy-free yogurt alternative.
+I prefer the vegan yogurt over a vegan butter in this recipe.
 You can adjust the consistency of this vegan lemon curd by adding more or less of the yogurt alternative.

-A dairy-free yogurt alternative by So Delicious® is luscious on its own.
+Dairy-free yogurt alternative is luscious on its own and lends a perfect balance to this recipe.
 When you add it to the cooked down, flavorful meyer lemon mixture, you develop a vegan sauce that is smooth and creamy.
-Your lemon curd will continue to thicken in the refrigerator.
+Your homemade lemon curd will continue to thicken in the refrigerator.
 Giving it a quick stir before enjoying it is recommended.

 Ingredients in vegan lemon curd